ralna/GALAHAD/doc/Julia/rst-dir/nls_functions.rst

 	*
 		- P_row

 		- is a one-dimensional array of size P_ne and type Int32 that holds the row indices of $P$ in either the sparse co-ordinate, or the sparse column-wise storage scheme.
-It need not be set when the dense storage scheme is used, and in this case can be NULL.
+It need not be set when the dense storage scheme is used, and in this case can be C_NULL.

 	*
 		- P_col

 		- is a one-dimensional array of size P_ne and type Int32 that holds the row indices of $P$ in the sparse co-ordinate storage scheme.
-It need not be set for any of the other schemes, and in this case can be NULL.
+It need not be set for any of the other schemes, and in this case can be C_NULL.

 	*
 		- P_ptr

 		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of $P$, as well as the total number of entries, in the sparse row-wise storage scheme.
-It need not be set when the other schemes are used, and in this case can be NULL.
+It need not be set when the other schemes are used, and in this case can be C_NULL.

 	*
 		- w

 		- is a one-dimensional array of size m and type T that holds the values $w$ of the weights on the residuals in the least-squares objective function.
-It need not be set if the weights are all ones, and in this case can be NULL.
+It need not be set if the weights are all ones, and in this case can be C_NULL.

 .. index:: pair: function; nls_reset_control
 .. _doxid-galahad__nls_8h_1a07f0857c9923ad0f92d51ed00833afda: